 My main focus is copy editing, though I do offer both content and proofreading.
 Copy editing comes with two rounds of editing.
 If there are any changes or additions you want to make after the first round, I’ll go back over them for you to make sure they look good grammar-wise or that they work well into the existing story.

 My copy/line edit usually has a bit of light content editing included.
 Along with helping with sentence structure, grammar fixes, repetitive words and other copy items, I’ll also usually let you know if a character’s actions aren’t matching their previous words, ask questions about anything I feel doesn’t make sense plot-wise, and tell you if I was hoping for more out of a scene or character.

 I am also a schoolteacher, so during the summer months my turnaround time is faster than the school year.
-For a 50k copy edit during the school year, it usually takes me around two-three days to do a single round, depending on the day of the week I receive your book.
+For a 50k copy edit during the school year, it usually takes me around three-four days to do a single round, depending on the day of the week I receive your book.
 Turnaround is faster if I get them toward the end of the week vs the beginning.